meetar/heightmap-demos/README.md

 heightmap-demos
 ===============

-A series of demos showing ways of manipulating a heightmap.
+A series of demos showing ways of manipulating a heightmap in three.js.

 ![US heightmap in three.js](http://meetar.github.io/heightmap-demos/US_combo1.png)